Buenos Aires Western Railway: Sale to British investors

 While belonging to the British, the railway's reach was increased in the centre of Buenos Aires Province and La Pampa, and was extended south of Mendoza.
 In 1896, a small branch line (1,978m in length) was built from Luján station to a new stop built a few meters from the Basilica of Our Lady of Luján, where thousands of pilgrims arrived each 8 December to celebrate Solemnity of the Virgin Mary.
 Although it was a conditional service, it had a peak of 25 services per day.

 Due to the increasing demand of services by an increasing population in suburban areas of Buenos Aires, the BAWR sent the Government a proposal to electrify the line from Once de Septiembre to Moreno and the branch Villa Luro–Versalles.
 The project also included the construction of a tunnel between Caballito and the Port of Buenos Aires.
 The government gave its approval, and works began in 1912.
 Nevertheless, the beginning of World War I delayed the shipping of goods to Argentina causing a delay in progress with the works.
 In March 1922, a provisional electrified service was opened from Villa Luro to Versalles.
 One year later, the electrified service to Haedo station was officially opened and, finally, the electric service reached Moreno on 1 May 1924.

+The Once–Haedo line became the second railway line in Argentina to be electrified after the Retiro–Tigre section of Mitre Line (inaugurated in August 1916).
+Electric power was provided by a third rail system energized at 800 volts through several substations.
+Platforms were also elevated due to new coaches had higher doors.

 Rolling stock was acquired from British companies Birmingham Railway Carriage & Wagon, Leeds Forge and Metropolitan Cammell Carriage & Wagon, similar in appearance to Metropolitan-Vickers units used by the Central Argentine Railway for the Retiro–Tigre line electrified in 1916.

+After a brief period of prosperity during the decade of 1920, the situation becomes critical with the 1929 crash and the economic depression.
+By 1945 the British and French companies were seriously affected by the World War II, beginning contacts with the Government of Argentina to sell their railway lines that still operated in the country.
+As a result, the railway assets were acquired by the State of Argentina between 1 November 1947 and 1 March 1948.
+President Juan Domingo Perón sign the agreement whereby the government took over all the railway line.

 In 1948, within the process of Nationalisation of the entire railway network carried out by president Juan Perón, the company passed into the hands of the national government, becoming part of Domingo Sarmiento Railway under the administration of Ferrocarriles Argentinos.